waqid/singlecrud/readme.md

 # Introduction
 This project was created for the purpose of creating CRUD applications on the web with only one PHP file.
 The additional library are described below.
-To be precise, this project are part of **Kumpul Koding** Chapter 1 was been held on March 23rd 2018
+To be precise, this project are part of **Kumpul Koding** Chapter 1 which been held on March 23rd 2018

 # Libraries
 * Normalize.css